deltaDAO/mvg-portal/content/pages/privacy/en.md

 **Legal basis:**

-- **Processing of IP addresses when viewing services:** The legal basis for this processing is our legitimate interest, according to Art.
-6(1)(f) GDPR.
+- **Processing of IP addresses when viewing services:** The legal basis for this processing is our legitimate interest.
 Our **Legitimate interest** is to display services on the portal demonstrator to you.
-- **Processing of IP addresses when publishing, editing and consuming services, and requesting tokens:** The legal basis for this processing is the performance of a contract, pursuant to Art.
-6(1)(b) GDPR.
+- **Processing of IP addresses when publishing, editing and consuming services, and requesting tokens:** The legal basis for this processing is the performance of a contract.

 **Retention period:**
 IP addresses received by the backend components are only retained for the minimum time necessary to process the transaction.
 They are erased automatically, usually within a few minutes.